STUDENT TEACHING AWARD

 Andri Schütz

-(Lecturer in Chemistry, Life Sciences und Facility Management)
+(Lecturer in Chemistry, Life Sciences and Facility Management)

 Dimitrios Piskas